 Identified improvement action(s): Lead Dept. 1.
-Following deployment to the Information Security Officer post, to conduct Corporate Development further training with Information Asset Owners during 2017-18 to ensure they fully understand their roles and responsibilities, including ownership of information risk and attendance at FIAB.
+Following deployment to the Information Security Officer post, to conduct further Corporate Development training with Information Asset Owners during 2017-18 to ensure they fully understand their roles and responsibilities, including ownership of information risk and attendance at FIAB.